pcdshub/pcdsdevices/docs/source/upcoming_release_notes/535-lxt-ttc.rst

 - :class:`~pcdsdevices.pseudopos.SyncAxes` has been adjusted to support scalar-valued pseudopositioners, allowing for more complex devices to be kept in lock-step motion.
+- :class:`~pcdsdevices.pseudopos.PseudoPositioner` position tuples, when of
+  length 1, now support casting to floating point, meaning they can be used in many functions which only support floating point values.

 Device Updates
 --------------